FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 - **`schemaVersion`** Must be the first entry, and the value must always be `1`.
 Required for Fabric Loader to parse the file correctly.
 - **`id`** A string value that defines the mod's identifier.
 Must start with a letter.
 May only contain ASCII letters, digits, underscores, or hyphens.
 2 to 64 characters.
-- **`version`** A string value that defines the mod's version, which is encouraged to match a superset of the [Semantic Versioning 2.0.0](https://semver.org/) specification supporting `n` components.
+- **`version`** A string value that defines the mod's version, which is encouraged to match a superset of the [Semantic Versioning 2.0.0](https://semver.org/) specification supporting `n` components and arbitrary `build` contents.
-  If it does not match the superset of Semantic Versioning,
+  If it does not match the superset of Semantic Versioning, it is treated as a string with no support for version ranges for depending mods.

 ```json
 "schemaVersion": 1,